-While the Cigarette Smoking Man listens in on a conversation Scully and Mulder are having with Froehike, he recalls his own past and how he got to be where he is today.
-As a young army officer, working alongside Mulder's father, he was recruited by a General and an intelligence operative.
+While the Cigarette Smoking Man listens in on a conversation Scully and Mulder are having with Frohike, he recalls his own past and how he got to be where he is today.
+As a young army officer, working alongside Mulder's father, he was recruited by a general and an intelligence operative.
 His past was effectively erased and from that point working only in the shadow world.
 He was implicated in the assassination of presidents and civil rights leaders.
-He was also a frustrated mystery writer but his bizarre tales of assassinations and alien conspiracies are seen as too outlandish by the publishers he's approached.
-Written by
+He was also a frustrated mystery writer but his bizarre tales of assassinations and alien conspiracies are seen as too outlandish by the publishers he approached.

 Did You Know?

 Just after Frohike quotes "The mass of men lead lives of quiet desperation", a quote from Thoreau's Walden, and refers it to CSM, CSM calls Pivotal Publications and asks to speak to "Walden" Roth.
 See more

 CSM has some letter head with an address in Pasadena California.
 La Cienega is not a street in Pasadena and the zip code is not a Pasadena zip code.
 Rather, the Zip Code is in nearby South Pasadena and La Cienega is in Los Angeles.
 See more

 Life is like a box of chocolates.
 A cheap, thoughtless, perfunctory gift that nobody ever asks for.
 Unreturnable because all you get back is another box of chocolates.
 So you're stuck with this undefinable whipped mint crap that you mindlessly wolf down when there's nothing else left to eat.
 Sure, once in a while there's a peanut butter cup or an English toffee.
 But they're gone too fast and the taste is... fleeting.
 So, you end up with nothing but broken bits filled with hardened jelly and ...

 Featured in The X-Files: The Truth